 Your doctor may also suggest the procedure to treat specific problems after cataract surgery.

-Your ophthalmologist (an eye specialist) can tell you if there are specific things you need to do to prepare.
+Your ophthalmologist (an eye surgeon and specialist) can tell you if there are specific things you need to do to prepare.
 You can ask:

 - Do I need to stop taking certain medications beforehand?

 - Should I avoid food and drinks before surgery, and if so, how long before?

 - How long do you expect the surgery to take?

 It’s likely the doctor will look again at your eye before surgery using special tools and a light.
 They may need to dilate your eyes.
 They might want to do an ultrasound on your eye to look more closely at your retina.